barak/mit-scheme/src/README.txt

      the underlying microcode versions atop which they run but the run-time bands do not link directly into the microcode file (nor vice versa) so they are functionally coupled but not bit-wise coupled nor directly linked at the object code level.
-This is the purpose of the "utabmd.bin" file in `lib/'.

      Together, these tell the build scripts where the new CVS "scheme" microcode file will be made, how to invoke it with a very large